CAPDGroup/CAPD_example_standalone/README.md

 # CAPD example application with built-in library component

 An example CAPD-based project that is built together with CAPD library.
-This project is a modification of https://github.com/CAPDGroup/CAPD.example.1

 ## Getting started